AashPathan/Data-Analytics-Portfolio/README.md

 # Data Analytics Portfolio 🎯

 Welcome to my Data Analytics Portfolio!
-This repository showcases my projects using **Power BI, Tableau, SQL, and Excel** for data analysis and visualization.
+This repository showcases my projects using **Power BI, Tableau, SQL, and Excel** for data analysis and visualization, Along with the Case Study Files.

 ## 📊 Projects